liwuqiong/liwuqiong.github.io/_posts/2023-11-27-Content creation at large scale.md

 - Reading comment
 - Movie comment
 - Business comment
-- GPT knowledge basics
+- GPT/AI knowledge basics
 - Python programming basics
 - History
 - Thoughts
 - Data tech and Martech knowledge basics
 - Summarize the podcast that I have listened
+- News

 I would like to produce content in batch according to the list above.